Balastrong/trello-card-numbers-plus/README.md

 # Trello Card Numbers Plus

+> NOTE: This still works after Trello changes of October 2023! 🚀

 A fully customizable Chrome extension show card ID and counting cards in each list.

 With card IDs it's much easier to refer to a specific card with your team and in commit messages.